 Teenage vaccination2

-There are vaccines available to cover the main types of meningococcal disease:
+There are vaccines available to cover the main groups of invasive meningococcal disease:

 1. Meningitis ACWY:

-2. This is on the NHS schedule and is offered in school to 13 to 15, year old pupils.
+2. This is on the NHS schedule and is offered in school or local surgery to 13 to 15 year old pupils as part of the school age immunisation service.
 Teenagers should check they have had this vaccine with their healthcare professional.

 3. Meningitis B: